 Incorporating a Knowledge Centred Service

 Self-service portals allow customers to utilise our comprehensive, searchable knowledge centered service to research and resolve basic issues without the need for technical support.
 Customers can feedback and rate the articles based on how helpful or useful they are, which supports our goal of continuously improving our service.

 Where technical support is required, customers have the option to raise a case directly with the service desk, cutting out the need to phone through to report their issue.
 Customers can then see updates on the ticket and are automatically being kept up to date on progress and resolution.

 The self-service portal also gives customers access to the company’s IT service catalogue which lists all available IT items that can be ordered such as licences, hardware and email services.
 Customers can request single or multiple items quickly and forms are tailored to each request, allowing all the relevant information to be captioned at the request stage.
-Complex requests can be ordered quickly and easily and directed to the right technical team to fulfill, further speeding up the process for the customer.
+Complex requests can be ordered quickly and easily and directed to the right technical team to fulfil, further speeding up the process for the customer.

 Overall, by utilising an SSP, the customer remains in control, improving customer service efficiency and reducing overall resolution time, thus creating very happy customers.